mfisher911/oscar-noms/README.md

 pivots them into a tab-separated file and makes slight formatting improvements.

-`convert.py` transforms a tab-sepratated file from being row-ordered to column-ordered, with collapsed keys, specifically trying to address the problem of sorting out the most-nominated films and also separates short films from feature-length films.
+`convert.py` transforms a tab-separated file from being row-ordered to column-ordered, with collapsed keys, specifically trying to address the problem of sorting out the most-nominated films and also separates short films from feature-length films.